eburdon/EvolutionHub/README.md

 # EvolutionHub
-UVic SEng 371 Project 2
+UVic SEng 371 Project 2 : See Wiki for 'Detailed project plan'